The Life Ahead: College By: Karmin Love and Anna Sivilay

 Behavior By: Reagan Johnson and Emma Beach

 At Bon Lin we have the school wide 3 R rule.
 These are to be Respectful, Responsible, and Ready, these rules keep the school in order.
 We surveyed students from every grade to find out how the behavior really is at Bon Lin.
 The results we received were actually surprising.
 We asked the students what the overall behavior of each grade was, we received 3 different responses.
 8th grade believes that many students' behavior is immature, most 7th graders say the students’ behavior is “petty”, and lastly 6th graders surprisingly believe most people are pretty mature.
-Both 7th and 8th graders also believe the teachers’ behavior also affect the behavior of themselves, however some 6th graders believe the teachers do not because they mostly do the right things.
-Mostly all grades can agree on the fact that most students can control their actions, words, and hands.
-Also, both 8th and 6th grade think that it is wrong for people to verbally attack others by “checking” others, and the fact that most people get in trouble for things they didn't do.
+Both 7th and 8th graders also believe the teachers’ behavior also affects the behavior of themselves, however some 6th graders believe the teachers do not because they mostly do the right things.
+Mostly all grades can agree on the fact that most students can't control their actions, words, and hands.
+Also, both 8th and 6th grade think that it is wrong for people to verbally attack others by “checking” others and the fact that most people get in trouble for things they didn't do.
 Despite the bad side of the behavior at Bon Lin there is the good behavior.
 These good behaviors consist of the people that can actually keep their hands, feet, and objects to themselves.
 These behaviors are rewarded by peace days.
 Once a grade gets a certain amount of peace days they are rewarded with fun activities, such as popcorn and a movie.
 All grades believe that the peace day rewards should be more age appropriate, such as going outside.
-In all, Bon Lin has their bad behavior sometimes, but still has the amazing behavior most of the time.
+In all, Bon Lin has their bad behavior sometimes, but has the amazing behavior most of the time.

 Mrs. Duffy By: Haley Alexander, Madison Stout, and Anna Wright